Cell-Based Therapy for Plantar Fascitis

 There are many possible treatments for plantar fascitis, but physicians do not agree on the best way.
 Most physicians recommend some combination of orthopedic foot supports, physical therapy and stretching of the foot and leg, and injections of anti-inflammatory drugs such as cortisone, occasionally with ultrasound therapy.
 It is difficult to tell ahead of time what remedies will work in an individual case, and not everything works reliably for everyone.
 Surgery to release the tension on the plantar fascia is dangerous, since it risks damaging nerves or making the pain worse, and so is only used in cases that cannot be resolved any other way.

-However, there is a new technique for dealing with this condition, pioneered by a few medical centers, including the Institute of Regenerative & Molecular Orthopaedics.
-For the past two years, the Institute has been developing stem cell therapy for plantar fascitis and other bone, joint, and tendon injuries.
-Their techniques involve injecting your own adult stem cells, including growth factors and platelet-rich plasma, to treat the stressed connective tissue.
-These shots can work better than the traditional cortisone shots, since they not only soothe the pain, they can regenerate damaged tissue.
-Repeated cortisone shots can actually lead to further damage in the affected tendons, but that's not true of stem cell therapy.
+However, there is a new technique for dealing with this condition, pioneered by a few medical centers, including the National Institute of Regenerative Medicine.
+For the past two years, the Institute has been developing cell-based therapy for plantar fascitis and other bone, joint, and tendon injuries.
+Techniques can involve injecting your own cells, including growth factors and platelet-rich plasma, to treat the stressed connective tissue.
+These injections can work better than the traditional cortisone shots, since they not only soothe the pain, they can regenerate damaged tissue.
+Repeated cortisone shots can actually lead to further damage in the affected tendons, but that's not true of cell therapy.